superfluid-finance/protocol-monorepo/packages/subgraph/notes.md

+IDA will be needed to account for balance changes

+-   just use balanceOf whenever an event occurs

 AccountToken - a link between account and token Purpose is to track all account balances, but also whether the user has interacted with a token